dudintv/tv-shows/README.md

 * **Node.js**: v20.10.0
 * **NPM**: v10.2.3
 * the latest **Vue.js** — I like the (relatively) new feature of Props deconstructing with TS supporting ❤️
-* **Vue Query** — apparently, there weren't so much reason to use it but I wanted to try.
-But I believe it's the most correct and modern way to keep remote data.
-Especially when you need to dynamically update them (not the case).
+* **Vue Query** — there weren't so many reasons to use it but I wanted to be prepared for further improvements.
+I believe it's the most correct and modern way to store remote data from API's.
-* **Pinia** —  I keep there only the common data related to the running time.
-It's better to keep API data in Vue Query.
+* **Pinia** —  I used Pinia to store common data related to the running time ("recently viewed shows").
+API data should be stored in Vue Query.
-* **VueUse** — I think it's not smart to avoid the nice done solutions that are already auto-tested and test by community.
+* **VueUse** — I think it's not smart to avoid the nicely done solutions that are already auto-tested and tested by the community.
 And, to not re-invent wheels ;)
 * **Tailwind** — I'm a fan of this.
 Especially for quick prototyping and small projects.
-In other cases I prefer to combine this approach with any UI framework.
+In other cases, I prefer to combine this approach with any UI framework.
 * **Vite** and **Vitest** — just because they fast and reliable.
 No need to duplicate configs (DRY).
 Vitest is very similar to Jest.
-* **ESlint** and  **Prettier** — to keep the style across whole app and make auto-formatting that makes developing a bit faster and stressless.
+* **ESlint** and  **Prettier** — to keep the style across the whole app and make auto-formatting that makes developing a bit faster and stressless.

 ## Project Setup